Texas LLC Annual Maintenance

 Where to File the Annual Report?

 The annual report should be filed online through the Comptroller’s webfile system.
 You will need the LLC’s webfile number to access this system.
-See how to locate the webfile number.
+See how to find your webfile number.

 SALES TAX REPORTING